svoop/notam/README.md

 ```
 L F M M
 ┬ ┬ ─┬─
-│ │  └─ global area: L => lower Europe
+│ │  └─ subsection: MM => Marseille
 │ └──── geopolitical unit: F => France
-└────── subsection: MM => Marseille
+└────── global area: L => lower Europe
 ```

 The informal use of only the first two letters often stands for a combination of all subsections contained therein.
 Example: `LF` is a combination of `LFBB`, `LFEE`, `LFFF`, `LFMM` and `LFRR`.

 FIR codes ending with `XX` specify more than one subsection.
-Example: `LFXX` is a combination of two subsections with in `LF`.
+Example: `LFXX` can be any combination of at least two subsections within `LF`.
 In NOTAM, this notation may be used on the Q item if (and only if) the affected subsections are listed on the A item.

 ### Series